willow-ahrens/FinchSystemPaper/response.md

     s[] = A.lvl.val[q]
 end
 ```
 The lowered code runs in logarithmic time.
-We achieve the desired code because of (1) how SparseList communicates its structure in looplet nests via unfurl, (2) how wrapperization converts `i == 5` to a symbolic `DiagMask[i, 5]` tensor, also expressed in looplets, and (3) how the two looplet nests reliably combine to fast forward the sparse iterator and eliminate the `if false` branches.
+We achieve the desired code because of (1) how SparseList communicates its structure in looplet nests via unfurl, (2) how wrapperization converts `i == 5` to a symbolic `DiagMask[i, 5]`, which then converts to looplets, and (3) how the two looplet nests combine to fast forward the sparse iterator and eliminate the `if false` branches.

 This is an example of the productivity of Finch, as we were able to implement efficient scalar reads and writes for all combinations of formats by simply combining the `unfurl` definitions with a structured tensor.

-Our language allows fairly complex programs to be expressed on fairly complex structures yet still have these optimizations happen in a predictable and reliable way.
+Our language allows fairly complex programs to be expressed on fairly complex structures becayse these optimizations happen in a predictable and reliable way.
 Our normal form, life cycles, concordization, and wrapperization are key ideas that allow us to boil our Finch language down to looplets so that the right looplet optimizations fire.

 > **Reviewer B**: “the use of wrappers ... appears to require materializing potentially expensive temporaries (e.g. Toeplitz matrices).”

-None of the wrapper arrays are materialized, they are all lazy.
+We appreciate this concern, and assure Reviewer B that none of the wrapper arrays are materialized, they are all lazy.
 Wrappers instead modify the behavior of `unfurl`, dimensionalization, and other looplet properties such as `stop`.
+We plan to expand the section on wrapperization and masks to show the interface and clarify how they are allowed to modify Looplets.
 To give an example in terms of the simpler `OffsetArray(1)`,

 ```
 A = Tensor(Dense(Element(0.0)))